Update: As of 26th of February 2019 below is still relevant and no news in any way have come from Microsoft.

 - Microsoft so far decide who is allowed to make extensions meaning that only 6 extensions selected by Microsoft currently works

-Regarding 1, that is no issue for O365 users but MS have not yet said if they will bring it to on premise Outlook installs...
+Regarding 1, that is no issue for O365 users but MS has not yet said if they will bring it to on-premise Outlook installs...
 My guess is it will happen but given the fact that "soon" last time meant 2 years I do not dare guess when.

 Regarding 2, that is also an unknown time factor.
-I'm pretty sure though that given we are competitors of MS and their of CRM offerings and our company size they will not contact us and allow us to be there early... so we need to wait until they allow everyone to submit extensions and again no timeline from MS when that happen :-( and even when it happen it sounds like there will be an approval process (hope MS is more fair in such compared to that the of Apple that can reject you if it competes with something they make)
+I'm pretty sure though that given we are competitors of MS and their of CRM offerings and our company size they will not contact us and allow us to be there early... so we need to wait until they allow everyone to submit extensions and again no timeline from MS when that happens :-( and even when it happens it sounds like there will be an approval process (hope MS is fairer in such compared to that the of Apple that can reject you if it competes with something they make)

 All this as you can read lead to a very unknown timeline... they could allow everyone/everywhere tomorrow, or 2 years from... it is so unknown in fact that we have set the CRMFO Mobile part on hold in terms of development until the future is less unknown.
 The reason I mention that is even when everything is available and clear our part (the development and design) need to happen as extensions on mobile is not something that just runs the already developed code... it is done in a different coding language.